david-vloedman-401-advanced-javascript/data-structures-and-algorithms/data-structures/linked-list/README.md

 ## Challenge & API

-Create linked list functionality with three methods:
+### Create linked list functionality
 - insert(val) : insert a value into the list
 - includes(val) : is given value within the list?
 - toString() : return all the values within the list as a human readable string
-- append()
--insertBefore()
+- append() : append a node to the end of the list
+- insertBefore() : insert a node before a specifi node
+- insertAfter() : insert a node after a specific node

 ## Approach & Efficiency